bmagyar/cartesian_ros_control/README.md

 ## Major features at a glance
-- **Add Cartesian functionality to ROS control**.
+- **Add Cartesian functionality to ros_control**.
 This brings new interfaces for controller design, such as a ```PoseCommandInterface```, a ```TwistCommandInterface```, and a new Cartesian trajectory  definition.
 Example controllers include a ```TwistController``` and a ```CartesianTrajectoryController```.

 - **Enable Cartesian trajectory control** in your applications.
 Specify your task comfortably with waypoints in task space.
 ROS-side interpolation and streaming of setpoints over the new interfaces is only one of several alternatives.

-- **Use (conventional) ROS control** for Cartesian trajectory execution.
-You don't need to change anything in the driver's HW-abstraction of your specific robot if that supports current ROS control.
+- **Use (conventional) ros_control** for Cartesian trajectory execution.
+You don't need to change anything in the driver's HW-abstraction of your specific robot if that supports current ros_control.

 - **Hand-over control to the robot by forwarding trajectories**.
 Two new interfaces ```CartesianTrajectoryInterface``` and ```JointTrajectoryInterface``` let robots take care of driver-side interpolation to achieve best performance.